-A diagnosis of Lewy body dementia requires a progressive decline in your ability to think, as well as two of the following:
+A diagnosis of Lewy body dementia requires a progressive decline in your ability to think, as well as at least two of the following:

 - Repeated visual hallucinations

 - REM sleep behavior disorder, in which people act out their dreams during sleep